 September: School launch – the One World Charity Challenge is launched in schools.
 We will also give a talk on how to choose and effective charity.
 You will need to form teams of 3 – 5 people.

-October: ‘Meet the Charities’ day – you will meet representatives from the charities at St.Ninian’s Church Hall in October.
+October: ‘Meet the Charities’ day – you will meet representatives from the charities in October.
 You will choose three charities initially and rank them in order of preference.
-We will notify you of the closing date for entries is 31st October.
+We will notify you of the closing date for entries.
 If possible you will be allocated one of your three choices of charity to represent.
 We will confirm within a few days of receiving your application.

 October: We come into school on a mutually agreed date and give a talk about how and what to research, how to work as a team and how to manage the project effectively.
 You start your research.
 You contact your charity, explain the project, interview a representative from the charity and source any additional information you need.
 We also give a talk on the Sustainable Development Goals, you need to book this talk through the One World Centre.